Oregon Ducks' Dan Lanning On Jordan Burch Injury After Ohio State Win: 'I Hurt For Him'

 On Jordan Burch’s Injury:

 “Jordan is certainly a loss.
-Jordan - he's been unbelievable this season.
+You don’t replace a Jordan.
+He's been unbelievable this season.
 But you know, in football, it's about the next man up.
-I know Jordan's probably sitting at home, and is proud of these guys being able to do the next man up," Lanning said.
+And I know Jordan’s probably sitting at home just as proud of these guys being able to do the next man up mentality.," Lanning said.

 "We thought there might be a chance that we would be able to see him out there.
-We weren't able to see him out there, but we always want to protect our players first.
-And Jordan is just a young man - I hurt for him, because I know how much he wanted to be a part of this moment.
-But talk about next man up," Lanning said.
+We weren't able to see him out there, but we always want to protect our players first. you talk about the year that young man is having.
+I hurt for him, because I know how much he wanted to be a part of this moment.
+But talk about next man up, right.
+And some guys showed up tonight.”
+Lanning said.

-Burch dominated in Oregon's 31-10 win vs. Michigan State, posting a career-high 2.5 sacks.
-Burch is the first Duck since 2007 to record at least 2.5 sacks in a game in Autzen Stadium.

 Dillon Gabriel's Decision Making Under Pressure Late In The Game: